← Back to Blog

 What Goes Into a Quality Custom Paint Job

 Most people think a paint job is about color.
 It's not.
-The color is the easy part.
+The color is the easy part — any shop can spray color.
 What determines whether a paint job lasts five years or twenty is everything that happens before the color goes on.
+Here in Colorado Springs, where UV radiation is intense at altitude, extreme temperature swings are the norm, and hail season is a real consideration, the quality of prep and product matters even more than it does in milder climates.

 It Starts With Metal Work

 Rust, dents, and imperfections have to be addressed before primer touches the car.
-Any bodywork skipped at this stage will telegraph through the paint within months.
-Quality shops spend more time on metal than on anything else.
+Any bodywork skipped at this stage will telegraph through the paint within months — sometimes weeks.
+A dent that wasn't fully pulled, filler that wasn't properly blocked, or surface rust that wasn't fully removed will all show up as ripples, cracks, or bubbling in the finished paint.

 Surface Prep Is Everything